BertTWO/simple-hotel-management-system/README.md

 ---

-### Seed Sample Data

-If your app supports seeding sample data:

-1. Open the app.
-2. Navigate to the page or button that seeds data (if implemented).
-3. Tap to populate rooms, guests, bookings, and payments.

----

 ### Notes

 * Make sure Flutter is properly installed and added to your PATH.
 * Use the latest stable version of Flutter for compatibility.
 * Android Studio must have the Flutter and Dart plugins installed.
-* For iOS, Xcode must be installed.

 ---

-### Contributing

-Feel free to fork and submit PRs.

----

-### License

-MIT